abhirup-dev/FaceMouse/README.md

 # FaceMouse
-A <b>hands-free</b> mouse input and navigation interface powered by facial expressions.
+A **hands-free** mouse input and navigation interface powered by facial expressions.

 [GIF](FaceMouse.gif)